PawelSpoon/olive-goes-shopping/python/readme.md

-unit, phydim, itemtype, category can be extended as json /recipes contains all recipes
+unit, phydim, itemtype, category can be extended as json

+/recipe contains all recipes
 /list contains reusable - repeatable lists
-/items contains the items db based on itemtype
+/item contains the items db based on itemtype
-/active contains (multiple ?) shopping list and possibly multiple tasklists enumcontroller is for simple strings:
+/current contains (multiple ?) shopping list and possibly multiple tasklists

-- itemtypes
+thought on serialization: if i want to bring in version -> then i will have { version: 1, data: [] }
+so in fact i do need only one method in persistance :)

+enumcontroller is for simple strings:
 - phydims
 - serializes to array of strings itemcontroller is for complex types
+- itemtypes
 - units
 - categries
 - recipes